- Key Takeaways

 PRODIGY: Built for the Environments Most Platforms Avoid

 PRODIGY is Ciklum's AI platform — a combination of methodology and proprietary accelerators, of which the Knowledge Engine is one of the most foundational.
 The distinction between methodology and platform matters because most enterprise AI problems are not purely technical.
 They are also organizational.
-They require a structured way of thinking about how AI gets built, governed, and improved inside a large enterprise.
+They require a structured way of thinking about how AI is built and governed inside a large enterprise.

 The platform is built around three categories of accelerators.

-• Technical accelerators — including the Knowledge Engine — are the agents that speed up the delivery of AI solutions and the AI product development lifecycle itself.
+- Technical accelerators — including the Knowledge Engine — are the agents that speed up the delivery of AI solutions and the AI product development lifecycle.

-• Vertical accelerators go deep and solve specific problems in regulated industries — banking, healthcare, insurance, retail, and more — where the regulatory surface area is large, and the tolerance for error is low.
+- Vertical accelerators go deep and solve specific problems in regulated industries — banking, healthcare, insurance, retail, and more — where regulatory surface area is large, and tolerance for error is low.

 The Knowledge Engine sits at the foundation of all three.
 It is what makes every agent actually intelligent in context, rather than just competent in a demo.